1 9 7 5 (UK)

 Nicky (Victoria Williams) joins up with a band of travelling Sikhs who are unaffected by the Noise (as is Nicky).
 They are targetted by stone-throwing thugs as they pass from town to town but manage to escape, eventually settling at an abandoned farm.

-A group of bandits attack the local town, taking children hostage but they are rescued in a pitched battle with the Sikhs.
+A group of bandits attack the nearby village, taking the local children hostage but they are rescued in a pitched battle with the Sikhs who earn the villagers’ respect.

-Nicky decides to move on and find her aunt somewhere in the Cotswolds but she is taken by the self-appointed head of a village who claims that she is a witch.
+Nicky decides to move on and find her aunt somewhere in the Cotswolds but she is taken by Davey Gordon (David Garfield) – the self-appointed head of a village – who claims that she is a witch.

-They stumble across a madman called Furbelow who claims that he can’t control the power that he has awoken.
-He has a journal which is hidden in a recently excavated cavern in Wales and Nicky finds it and deciphers the words written inside which say ‘I am Merlin . . . whoever touches me unbalances the world.’
+They stumble across a madman called Furbelow (Oscar Quitak) who claims that he can’t control the power that he has awoken.
+He has a journal which is hidden in a recently excavated cavern and Nicky finds it and deciphers the words written inside which say ‘I am Merlin . . . whoever touches me unbalances the world.’

 The Changes was broadcast in ten parts every Monday from 6 January to 10 March 1975.
 The series was shot in Bristol, the Forest of Dean and Sharpness.